 You will bounce back from this.
 You will be in a better place after everything is all said and done.
 This is not the end for you.

-While it’s terrible to lose your job anytime, things can get a little dicey when you’re filled with anxiety about what the future holds during a pandemic.
+While it’s terrible to lose your job anytime, things can get a little dicey when you’re filled with anxiety about what the future holds.

 Panicking will only make everything worse.
 It can lead to depression (or worse) and fill you with such dread as to where you don’t even want to get up and continue moving forward.

 Tell yourself in the mirror every day that you will move past your job loss.
 You will do what you have to do to provide for you and your family.
 You will be even farther ahead when you get a new job.

 After not panicking, you will actually see that there are a number of things that you can do to get by.
 The rest of this article will give you clear direction on what to do to fill yourself with hope.

 2. Reach Out to Someone Who can Encourage You